Making Data Secure By Default

 Hardware Support for Secure Enclave Technology

 Hardware support in the form of secure enclaves was introduced by Intel as Software Guard Extensions (SGX).
 AMD also offers enclave functionality with its SEV technology, built into Epyc.
-Secure enclaves are being supported by nearly every server and cloud platform, including Intel, AMD, Amazon Web Services (with their new Nitro Enclaves), Microsoft Azure confidential computing, VMware, Google Cloud, Docker, Red Hat and more.
+Secure enclaves are being supported by nearly every server and cloud platform, including Intel, AMD, AWS Nitro Enclaves, Microsoft Azure confidential computing, VMware, Google Cloud, Docker, Red Hat, and more.